Guangyu-Jiang/cage2-workflow-search-rl/OPTIMIZATION_APPLIED.md

 ### Training Reward Calculation

-- Collects last 3 episodes from each of 200 environments
+- Collects last episode from each of 200 environments
-- Total of ~600 episodes for averaging
+- Total of 200 episodes for averaging
 - Much more robust than 20 evaluation episodes
 - Represents actual training performance